mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 ### Third spaces, idiocultures and designed systems

-REWORK THIS TO SIT IN THIS SECTION
+REWORK THIS TO SIT IN THIS SECTION - HOW IS THIS DIFFERENT FROM THE PUTTING AT TO WORK?
+DOES IT FINISH WITH THAT FOCUS?
+CONCEPTS FIRST THEN HOW APPLIED.

+The joint development and analysis of culture via a joint activity is described by Cole using the 5D case study [@valsiner_cultural-historical_2007] Here describing the  approach to culture as hybrid of American antropological  approaches and those of USSR researchers.

 This study aligns with concepts of how home discourses or and FoK can be drawn on as a resource by participants to facilitate learning in new environments [@moje_working_2004] .